mahoneyr/AnythingLLM_File-Manager/README.md

 ⚠️ **BETA Feature**: The file sorting functionality is currently in beta and not completely tested yet.
 Use with caution. 🧪 🔍

-This feature automatically organizes documents into folders based on their workspace associations: 🌟 ✨
+This feature automatically organizes documents into folders based on their workspace associations.
+This feature is only required if you are uploading and embeding through the AnythingLLM Frontend, since automatic uploads from this App already manages files. 🌟 ✨

 1. **How it works:** 🛠️
    - 🔍 Analyzes which workspaces each document is embedded in